RJ/playdar/win32/readme_curl.txt

 http://curl.haxx.se/download/libcurl-7.19.3-win32-ssl-msvc.zip
 (release)

+to link, you will need to put curllib.lib in debug/lib and release/lib

 IMPORTANT: It MUST be the DLL version!
 Static does not seem to work.

 Therefore DO NOT FORGET to put: